marchelbling/marc.helbling.fr/content/post/2015-05-17-what-could-go-wrong.md

 ### Project

 * when refactoring or rewriting code, do not change every part of the system at once
-    * chances are high that you will loose focus, e.g. to fix some production bugs or another priority will pop up or even you will take some vacations; by loosing focus you will likely ship bad code
+    * chances are high that you will lose focus, e.g. to fix some production bugs or another priority will pop up or even you will take some vacations; by losing focus you will likely ship bad code
     * putting large changes in production can be more difficult hence it could very well delay the new code going live